 Here the first ‘-‘ indicates that we are selecting a file.

 Adding a “d” at the beginning, such as “drwxr,” indicates that the given permissions are for a directory.

 - -rw-rw-r—as830b home

-The first part -rw suggests that the owner as830b can read the file, edit it but the user does not have to execute access since the access is set to ‘-‘.
+The first part -rw suggests that the owner as830b can read and edit the file, but the user does not have to execute access since the access is set to ‘-‘.

-The second part rw-means that the user as830b can only read or write or make changes to the file.
+The second part, rw-means that the user as830b can only read, write, or make changes to the file.

-The third part r- – means that the user can only read the file.
+The third part, r- -, means the user can only read the file.

 Chmod in Absolute Mode with Examples

 When you are using this mode, you have to make use of the three-digit octal number.
 This means this corresponds to below: